lhoursquentin/sed-bin/README.md

 Compiled sed script available: ./sed-bin
 ```

-Almost done, once the generated C code is compiled you can use the resulting
+- Once the generated C code is compiled, you can use the resulting `sed-bin`
-`sed-bin` binary in place of `sed s/foo/bar/`:
+  binary in place of `sed s/foo/bar/`:
 ```bash
 sh$ echo foo | ./sed-bin
 bar